 There’s obviously a lot of work that goes into each of the three points above; building up substantial traffic takes months (or even years) of effort, and finding the right affiliates involves never-ending research.

 Before diving into affiliate marketing, it’s wise to spend some time reading up on the challenges, opportunities, and best practices.
-This e-book will teach you most of what you need to know about affiliate marketing, but for those interested in furthering their education, we’ve highlighted 17 additional articles from other writers.
+This affiliate marketing forum will teach you most of what you need to know about affiliate marketing, but for those interested in furthering their education, we’ve highlighted 17 additional articles from other writers.

 Affiliate marketing is one of the most popular monetization techniques for niche publishers in 2014, being used by hundreds of thousands of sites in a wide variety of verticals.
 Affiliate marketing is popular for a number of reasons, including the potential for success with a relatively small audience and the deep pool of affiliate partners willing to pay to acquire new customers.